State of Light

 For his exhibition at PEER, Culbert returns to a motif that has been central to his work for four decades, the window or aperture.
 Two groupings of found domestic sash windows collected from around London are arranged and displayed flat against facing walls.
 Laid horizontally onto and embedded into the wooden frames are illuminated fluorescent tubes, as if the fragile light fittings have pinned the cumbersome and hefty objects to the wall.
 In the vitrine-like space of Peer, these wall constructions can be viewed from in or outside the gallery – a view through a window onto further windows, which have in turn been held fast as if captive onto the walls.
 Like much of Culbert’s work, the combination and configuration of the elements in State of Light reveals an underlining sense of narrative, wrought through the simplest of means, resulting in a work that is intimate and personal yet remains robust and elegant.

-ARTIST’S TALK: Bill Culbert will be in conversation with the author of Making Light Work Ian Wedde on Thursday 8 October at 6.30.
+Bill Culbert will be in conversation with the author of Making Light Work Ian Wedde on Thursday 8 October at 6.30pm.
 FREE.

-BOOKLET: A free 16 page booklet documenting the work from the exhibition with texts by Yves Abrioux and Simon Cutts will be available.
+A 16 page booklet documenting the work from the exhibition with texts by Yves Abrioux and Simon Cutts is available.
+Click here to buy a copy.